How to tell

-putty forced into the channels of the lead create an airtight, weatherproof artwork, not all stained glass done in well-crafted artwork that is mounted in an interior fashion and so does not need to be airtight.
+putty forced into the channels of the lead create an airtight, weatherproof artwork, not all stained glass done in well-crafted artwork that is mounted in an interior setting, and so does not need to be airtight or waterproof.
 The goal is to be visually tight rather than Puttying a stained